Skip to content

 How the disease is spread

-EHV is a contagious viral disease which can be spread via direct horse-to-horse contact (for example horses touching noses) and aerosol droplets over short distances (up to 5 metres) by coughing and snorting, which can result in rapid spread through a group of horses.
+EHV is a contagious viral disease which can be spread via direct horse-to-horse contact (for example horses touching noses) and aerosol droplets over distances (no greater than 5 metres) by coughing and snorting, which can result in rapid spread through a group of horses.
 It can also be spread indirectly by shared equipment such as tack, feed bowls, and people via their hands and clothing.

 When mares lose their foal due to EHV, their foal’s body, associated fluids and discharges expelled are all sources of infection to other horses.